NULLx76/mgmt/web/README.md

-# mgmt Server
+# mgmt Web

-This is the server portion of the mgmt program and will show the database contents on a webpage
+This is the web portion of the mgmt program and will show the database contents on a webpage

 ### TODO: